nathan-04/practice-repo/README.md

-# Test repo
+# Practice repo for python and git

-A new repo to test creating one in vscode rather than on GitHub.
+A new repo to practice using git and GitHub.
-And to run through basics of python
+Also learning python with YouTube video "Learn Python in ~75 minutes" by Tech With Tim.